 In the nineties, Passionist Family Groups reached the USA, significantly beginning in a maximum security prison at Dallas Pa.
 Family Groups followed within parishes in the States of Maine and Pennsylvania, as well as in the countries of England, Ireland and Scotland.

-As of September 2010, there are approximately 3,100 Passionist Family Groups in over 420 parishes, with a total membership in excess of 100,000 people.
+There are approximately 3,100 Passionist Family Groups in over 420 parishes, with a total membership in excess of 100,000 people.

 Father Peter McGrath cp